TBS96/strmly-video-feed/README.md

 ### Reel Feed
 - One video per full-screen view (snap scrolling)
 - Auto-play when in view, pause when out
+- Functional video seekbar, with showing the length of the video
 - Tap to toggle:
   - Play/Pause (with central overlay icon)
   - Mute/Unmute (top-left icon)